 Crews investigate fatal mobile home fire in Port Angeles

 PORT ANGELES, Wash.
-(AP) — Multiple people are believed to be dead following a fire at a mobile home park site in western Washington.
+(AP) — Police say a woman and three children are unaccounted for following a deadly fire at a mobile home park site in western Washington.

-Flames spread to two trailers and a vehicle before being contained by emergency crews.
+The bodies were found inside the trailer where the fire began, and the flames had spread to another trailer and a vehicle before being contained by emergency crews.

-Port Angeles Police Chief Brian Smith said as many as four people were found dead in one trailer and that authorities are investigating a possible person of interest.
+Identities haven't been confirmed, though police are searching for four family members who lived there but haven't been seen since, including Valerie Kambeitz, 34, Lilly Kambeitz, 9, and Emma Kambeitz, 6, and Jayden Kambeitz, 5, police said.

-Clallam County Coroner Mark Nichols said outside resources are being called in to help on the case.
+Smith said detectives are talking to people associated with the missing family and investigating possible suspects or people of interest in the case.
+"Obviously we can't rule out a criminal origin, or rule in anything yet," he said.

 Information from: Peninsula Daily News, http://www.peninsuladailynews.com